animalmodel/Soga_JPhysiol_2026/README.md

-# Soga_JPhysiol_2026
+# Code and data for “Spinal interneuronal populations encode static hindlimb posture in the cat”

-Data and code associated with the manuscript by Soga et al. J Physiol (2026)
+This repository contains the data and code associated with the manuscript by Soga et al., titled “Spinal interneuronal populations encode static hindlimb posture in the cat” (Manuscript currently under review)